Mark Walker (North Carolina politician): Republican Study Committee

 In 2016, Walker launched a campaign to become chairman of the Republican Study Committee (RSC), a faction of highly conservative Republicans.
 Walker defeated Andy Harris of Maryland in the November 2016 election, becoming the youngest RSC chairman in history.

 House Bill 2

 Walker is a proponent of North Carolina's Public Facilities Privacy & Security Act ("HB2"), a controversial piece of legislation which was read, amended, passed and signed in a matter of hours on March 23, 2016.
 On March 28, 2016, as businesses and local governments began registering opposition to HB2, Walker tweeted, "I'm growing weary of the big business and corporate bullying over HB2."
-At a prayer breakfast in April 2016, Walker said that the Democrats had emphasized opposition to HB2 as "part of a calculated strategy to retake control of the Senate, turn the state blue, and establish a base of support for the [2016] presidential election."

 Violence Against Women Act

 In 2019, Walker voted against reauthorization of the Violence Against Women Act, which passed the House on a bipartisan vote (33 Republicans joining 230 Democrats voting 'aye').
 He also voted against an amendment to the Act authorizing federal grants "for the purpose of reducing sexual violence on college campuses," which passed by a 258 to 173 margin.